-Proposed option (short-term): Product-oriented participatory process
+Program Organization / Stakeholder Participation: Product-oriented participatory process

 A product-oriented participatory process will be utilized to help prepare products and encourage participation in the RMP development.
-Stakeholder workgroups will be formed.
-The workgroups will involve designated staff from agencies, dischargers, and other stakeholders.
-These workgroups will be charged with shaping a program that meets regional monitoring priorities and needs, is technically sound, and can be implemented with existing resources.
+The Water Boards and ASC will coordinate with a stakeholder workgroup that involves designated representatives from stakeholders.
+The workgroup will be charged with shaping a long-term RMP that meets regional monitoring priorities and needs, is technically sound, and can be implemented with existing resources.
 The overall scope will focus on refining initial goals, objectives and strategy and resolving specific implementation issues.
-In the process, we will make drafts of the proposals available for review and comment.
+In the process, the Delta RMP planning team2 will make drafts of the proposals available for review and comment.

-Two ad-hoc workgroups-one technical, one administrative.
-At the kick-off meeting, it was determined that stakeholder workgroups will be formed to assist the Water Boards in addressing the following specific issues:
+Designees from agencies, dischargers, and other stakeholder volunteer to participate in workgroups.
+At the kick-off meeting (30 September 2008), it was determined that stakeholder workgroups will be formed to assist the Water Boards.